94) The Book Of The Dead vs The Book Of Life

 Egyptian Book of the Dead or The Egyptian Book of Living & Dying was a guidebook to assist the deceased in the afterlife and comprised a collection of hymns, spells and instructions to allow the deceased to pass through obstacles in the afterlife.
-In this sense, the work has similarities with ‘The Tibetan Book of Living and Dying’ and the Mesoamerican Popol Vuh.
+The work has similarities with ‘The Tibetan Book of Living and Dying’ and the Mesoamerican Popol Vuh.

-These are equivalent to the books by which the dead are judged by the Hebrew God.
+These mimic the books by which the dead are judged by the Hebrew God.

 “And I saw a great white throne, and him that sat on it,..